 An awed group kneel in prayer from the doorway of an adjacent temple.

+The adjacent panel, nearest the west entry to the vestibule, is the least well preserved, although the details are fairly well outlined.
 Here the event is the actual birth of John the Baptist.
 The hazy figure seated on the left again is the now mute Zacharias holding a book.
 Above him, an attendant brings towels or warm water.

 The figure lying in the canopied bed above right is St. Elizabeth, the mother of John, while below, the infant, crowned with a halo, is held by the Virgin Mary amid a group of female attendants.